-- University Distinguished Professor, School of Public Affairs & Administration and Dept. of Women, Gender & Sexuality Studies
+- University Distinguished Professor, Indigenous Studies and Women, Gender & Sexuality Studies

 1541 Lilac Ln.

 Lawrence, KS 66045